LightSpeed Studios

-LightSpeed Studios (formerly LightSpeed & Quantum Studio) is a video game development company under Tencent Games, headquartered in Shenzhen, China.
+LightSpeed Studios (formerly LightSpeed & Quantum Studio) is a Chinese video game development company under Tencent Games, headquartered in Shenzhen, China.
 It was founded in 2011 through the merger of Quantum Studios and LightSpeed.

 The company is known for developing titles such as PUBG Mobile and Peacekeeper Elite.
 The studio has expanded internationally, establishing multiple branches focused on AAA game development.
-The company has multiple offices in China, the United States, Singapore, Canada, Britain, France, Japan, South Korea, New Zealand, United Arab Emirates and other countries.
+The company has multiple offices in China, the United States, Singapore, Canada, Britain, France, Japan, South Korea, New Zealand, the United Arab Emirates, and other countries.

 History

 LightSpeed Studios was originally founded in 2008 as Quantum Studios, a subsidiary of Tencent Games.
 It was responsible for developing online multiplayer games in China.
 In 2011, Quantum Studios merged with Aurora Studios, another Tencent subsidiary, to form LightSpeed & Quantum Studio.
 The team played a key role in Tencent's mobile gaming strategy, working on titles that adapted popular PC and console experiences for mobile platforms.

 In 2018, LightSpeed Studios launched PUBG Mobile globally, and it became one of the best-performing mobile games worldwide.
 By 2022, the game had generated $8 billion in lifetime revenue.

 In 2020, Tencent launched LightSpeed LA in Irvine, California, with the goal of developing AAA games for console and PC.
 Led by industry veterans, the studio focuses on narrative-driven and open-world projects.
 LightSpeed LA later announced Last Sentinel at The Game Awards 2023, its first AAA open-world game set in a futuristic Japan.
 In 2021, LightSpeed Studios established Uncapped Games in Los Angeles, California, led by a former Blizzard veteran, to focus on RTS games for PC.

 In 2022, the company changed its name to LightSpeed Studios and unveiled a brand-new logo.
 In 2023, Lightspeed Studios acquired Lucid Games.

 In May 2024, Steve C. Martin, the former Rockstar Games producer and General Manager of Lightspeed LA, became the Vice President of LightSpeed Studios.
 In November 2024, LightSpeed Studios announced the creation of LightSpeed Japan Studio, led by former Capcom producer Hideaki Itsuno.
 This studio was established to develop new intellectual properties, primarily action games, for global audiences.

 In March 2025, LightSpeed Studios announced that it would double down on developing new original intellectual property.